Kayaking in Kaneohe

 CHINAMAN’S HAT (MOKOLI’I )

 Chinaman's Hat, also known as Mokoli’i, is an iconic landmark in Kaneohe Bay, Oahu.
 This 200ft tall islet can be accessed by a short and exciting kayaking trip.
 Launch your kayak from the scenic Kualoa Beach Park, where the classic movie Jurassic Park was filmed, and paddle through the crystal-clear waters and reef patches of Kaneohe Bay.
-You can kayak to Chinaman’s Hat in less than half an hour.
+Chinaman’s Hat is a beginner-friendly paddle so you can kayak to Chinaman’s Hat in less than half an hour.

 Mokoli’i has a rich history and is surrounded by Hawaiian legends.
 According to local stories, the island was once a giant lizard that protected Kaneohe Bay from invaders.
 The lizard was eventually defeated by a warrior who cut off its tail, which then became Chinaman's Hat.
-The island's unique shape has also led to other legends, with some saying it resembles the hats worn by Chinese immigrants who worked in the nearby rice fields.
+The island's unique shape has also led to other legends, with some saying it resembles the hats worn by immigrants from east asia.

 Kaneohe Bay Sandbar Oahu Hawaii